jharwell/sierra/docs/src/usage/pipeline.rst

 ------------------------------------------------------------

-SIERRA can perform additional graph generation *AFTER* graph generation for batched experiments has been run.
+SIERRA can perform additional graph generation *AFTER* graph generation for batch experiments has been run.
 This is extremely useful for generating graphs which can be dropped immediately into academic papers without modification.
 Not part of default pipeline.
 See :ref:`ln-usage-stage5` for details.
 This can be used to: